BenjiJackson1/startup/notes.md

    using CNAME which allows for aliasing.
 - In the domain name: banana.fruit.bozo.click, the top level = click subdomain = banana.fruit, and root domain = bozo.click ( root has TL included as well)
+- To use JavaScript to change font color, use these script tags: const element = document.getElementById("byu");
+    element.style.color = "green";
 - To include JavaScript in HTML, use the script tag
 - JavaScript objects: Once declared you can add properties to the object by simply referencing the property name in an assignment.
 Any type of variable can be assigned to a property.
 This includes a sub-object, array, or function.
 The properties of an object can be referenced either with dot (obj.prop) or bracket notation (obj['prop']).
 - JavaScript objects can be made in two ways: